JeffMuter/muse/readme.md

-Golang     // best language for concurrency and writing servers Docker     // for deploying microservice applications in a more automated way SQLite     // not enough concurrent writes to justify using anything more intense AWS        // cloud services i am most familiar with, but primarily used for the transcribe service S3         // used to store audio / video / json output from transcribe SQS        // simple queue service, saves parrot from checking S3, and basically 10% of the price.
+Golang     // best language for concurrency and writing servers Docker     // for deploying microservice applications in a more automated way AWS        // cloud services i am most familiar with, but primarily used for the transcribe service S3         // used to store audio / video / json output from transcribe SQS        // simple queue service, saves parrot from checking S3, and basically 10% of the price.